How to Single Crochet

 Learn how to single crochet with this step-by-step photo and video tutorial.
 In this article, I also cover some common questions on the single crochet along with some tips.

 The single crochet stitch is commonly abbreviated in patterns as “sc” and is the perfect stitch for beginners to learn how to crochet.
-As a matter of fact, it’s the easiest stitch to learn for absolute beginners.
+It’s the easiest stitch to learn for absolute beginners.

 Aside from the chains and slip stitches, the American or US single crochet (as demonstrated in this tutorial), is the shortest stitch in crochet.